Quaint-Studios/Reia/README.md

 3. How do I install mods in Reia?

-    You can do so via our [Mod.io](https://mod.io/g/playreia?preview=e600acffc6322c61ed44b6464323366e) page or in-game since we integrate Mod.io in the Godot Engine too!
-It's still under construction so you'll have to login to access it.
+    We wanted to use mod.io but we're going to do a custom modding solution.
+We'll eventually create a page or in-game tool!
+It's still under construction.

 4. Are there any restrictions on the type of mods I can use?